Update 6/24/11: This post has been modified from the original after I became uncomfortable with the caustic nature of some of my criticisms. - MM

 I left off my previous post heading out to try another special KC HopFest offering: Left Hand Brewing TNT

 The line is short.
 I can see the TNT tap.
 I am looking forward to this.
 I've enjoyed many Left Hand brews: Milk Stout, Sawtooth and 400 Lb Monkey come to mind.
-I try to make eye-contact with the fellow behind the table and say,
+I try to make eye-contact with the fellow behind the table and say, "Gimme shum uh dat TNT shit man!"
+"I'd like the TNT, please."
+Without looking up, the guy says, "Do you know what it is?"

 I suppose the MO Bev guy was just trying to warn off an unsuspecting HopFest participant from an unpleasant craft beer experience, but I don't think his approach could be more douchey.
 Sadly, the guy upped the "D" quotient by only serving me about one ounce, even after I assured him I knew what I was asking for.